apache/lucene/lucene/MIGRATE.md

 behind the scenes.
 It is the responsibility of the caller to to call `Operations.determinize()` for DFA execution.

+### DocValuesFieldExistsQuery, NormsFieldExistsQuery and KnnVectorFieldExistsQuery removed in favor of FieldExistsQuery (LUCENE-10436)

+These classes have been removed and consolidated into `FieldExistsQuery`.
+To migrate, caller simply replace those classes with the new one during object instantiation.

 ## Migration from Lucene 9.0 to Lucene 9.1

 ### Test framework package migration and module (LUCENE-10301)